Milan Kučan: Political career

 Slovenia was the first of the federal units of Yugoslavia to introduce multi-party democracy and the first multi-party elections were held in April 1990.
-Kučan was elected President of the Presidency, then a collective body, in 1990, in a ballot against the DEMOS candidate Jože Pučnik.
+Kučan was elected president of the presidency, then a collective body, in 1990, in a ballot against the DEMOS candidate Jože Pučnik.

 Kučan strongly opposed the preservation of Yugoslavia through violent means.
 After the concept of a loose confederation had failed to gain support by the republics of Yugoslavia, Kučan favoured a controlled process of non-violent disassociation that would enable the collaboration of the former Yugoslav nations on a new, different basis.

 Slovenia declared its independence on 25 June 1991.
 In his speech on the occasion, Kučan ended with the words: "Today dreams are allowed, tomorrow is a new day."
-On 26 June, the Yugoslav army embarked on troop movements that later escalated into the Ten-Day War.
-As the peace talks began at Brioni, with the European Community as a mediator, the Army started its withdrawal from Slovenia.
-Kučan represented Slovenia at the peace conference on former Yugoslavia in the Hague and Brussels which concluded that the former Yugoslav nations were free to determine their future as independent states.
+On 26 June, the Yugoslav People's Army embarked on troop movements that later escalated into the Ten-Day War.
+As the peace talks began at Brioni, with the European Community as a mediator, the army started its withdrawal from Slovenia.
+Kučan represented Slovenia at the peace conference on former Yugoslavia in The Hague and Brussels which concluded that the former Yugoslav nations were free to determine their future as independent states.
 On 22 May 1992 Kučan represented Slovenia as it became a new member of the United Nations.

 After the independence and the international recognition of Slovenia, Kučan was elected as the first President of Slovenia in 1992 with the support of the citizens list.
-He won another five-year term in 1997-2002, running again as an independent and again winning the majority in the first round.
+He won another five-year term in 1997–2002, running again as an independent and again winning the majority in the first round.
 His presidency ended in December 2002.
-He was succeeded as President by Janez Drnovšek.
-In March 2003 Slovenia held two referendums on joining the EU and NATO.
+He was succeeded as president by Janez Drnovšek.
+In March 2003 Slovenia held two referendums on joining the European Union and NATO.
 Milan Kučan took an active part in campaigning for these memberships, in order for Slovenia to achieve the goals it had set upon its independence.
 In May 2004, Slovenia became a full member of both the EU and NATO.

 Since November 2004, Kučan has been a member of the Club of Madrid, an association of former democratic statesmen that works to strengthen democratic governance.
 He chairs the International Collegium together with Michel Rocard, former French Prime Minister.
 Since 2004 he is the chairman of Forum 21, a Slovene left-wing think-tank reflecting on issues of relevance for the future development of Slovenia and its position in a global society.

-Kučan is also a Member of the European Council on Tolerance and Reconciliation, a not-for-profit organization established in 2008 to monitor tolerance in Europe and make recommendations on fighting xenophobia and intolerance on the continent.
+Kučan is also a member of the European Council on Tolerance and Reconciliation, a not-for-profit organization established in 2008 to monitor tolerance in Europe and make recommendations on fighting xenophobia and intolerance on the continent.

 Personal life

 Kučan married Štefka Kučan in 1964.
 The couple have two daughters: Ana, a landscape architect and professor at the University of Ljubljana, and Špela, an anthropologist and ethnologist.
-In 1991 Kučan stated it is the duty of every Slovene to climb Mount Triglav.
+In 1991, Kučan stated it is the duty of every Slovene to climb Mount Triglav.